piz-ewing/fast-glob/README.md

 - `glob_match("**/foo{bar,b*z}", "foobuzz")`
 - `glob_match("**/{a,b}/c.png", "some/a/b/c.png")`

-Due to these limitations, `brace expansion` requires a different implementation that can handle the complexity of such patterns, resulting in some performance trade-offs.
+Due to these limitations, `brace expansion` requires a different implementation that can handle the complexity of such patterns, without any performance compromise.

 ## Credits